- Un’Analisi dell’Agenda 2030: il CED all’International Workshop FEEM - 19 Dicembre 2017

-The infrastructure sector is expected to pose severe challenges on public institutions.
-Governments are required to design and implement resilient infrastructure capable to respond to climate change and sectoral vulnerability.
+The notion of reflexive governance is widely proposed to tackle the challenges of the infrastructure sector in terms of design and implementation of resilient infrastructures capable to respond to climate change and vulnerability.
 While the traditional policy approach involves a long-range, wide-scale and highly interventionist public planning, the latest approach shifts towards a so-called reflexive governance of infrastructure.

 Reflexive Governance for Transition Management